Church Hospitality Ministry: How to Welcome & Engage Visitors

 Is the kitchen ministry following food preparation standards?
 Are the greeters courteous?
 Is the health and wellness ministry recording incidents?

-By doing quality inspections, the leaders can determine if they require more volunteers or additional training.
+Quality inspections help leaders determine if they require more volunteers or additional church hospitality ministry training.

-Members should constantly be growing and looking for new opportunities to serve.
+Members should constantly grow and look for new opportunities to serve.
 It gives a better perspective of the church and prevents members from feeling like they own a ministry.

 Always encourage members to move around and utilize their gifts in different ways.
 Offer spiritual gift assessments to help members look for unique ways to serve, so they remain well-rounded.

 Volunteers must follow attire guidelines.
 Choirs wear choir robes or matching outfits.
-Ushers wear uniforms, as well as greeters and members of the welcome desk.
+Ushers, greeters and members of the welcome desk wear uniforms.

 The guidelines are in place to make them easily recognizable when members require assistance.

 Ensure that everyone is uniform and following protocol.
-Your church may cover the cost of uniforms, or it’s the volunteer’s responsibility.
-Consider incorporating it into your hospitality attire if your church has a line or branded attire like t-shirts or polos.
+Your church may cover the cost of uniforms, or it may be the volunteer’s responsibility.
+They will help maintain the church's image.

 Formations apply mainly to hospitality ministries.
 The formations include how and where they line up.

-Ushers must sit on the back pews during the sermon but have set positions at other times.
+Ushers must sit on the back pews during the sermon but have different set positions at other times.
 The health and wellness ministry may have a set section.
-Greeters are assigned to certain doors on the campus and are required to open doors and say good morning to guests.
+Greeters are assigned to certain doors on the campus so they can open doors and say good morning to guests.

 Everyone has a gift or talent that is vital to the ministry.
 Churches need to attract new members, not only to grow but also to prevent volunteer burn-out.
 Part of the new member’s classes is a section on spiritual gifts.